Shahnshah I Zakarian: Biography

-In 1259-1260, Shahnshah Zakarian participated to the Mongold-led Siege of Mayyāfāriqīn, together with the Armenian Prince Prosh Khaghbakian and Avag.
+In 1259-1260, Shahnshah Zakarian participated to the Mongold-led Siege of Mayyafariqin, together with the Armenian Prince Prosh Khaghbakian.

-In 1261, Zakare, the son of Shahnshah, was executed by the Mongols, while Shahnshah was freed for a ransom.
+In 1261, Zakare, the eldest son of Shahnshah, was executed by the Mongols, while Shahnshah was freed for a ransom.
 He died later that year, overcome with grief from the execution of his son, and was buried in the Kobayr Monastery.

 He built the belltower and the mausoleum in the center of the monastery at Kobayr Monastery.

 The belltower of Kobayr Monastery, where the tomb of Shahnshah Zakarian is located.

 Probable mural of Shahnshah Zakarian (middle) and his wife Vaneni (left) as donators, with a kindred in military uniform (right), Kobayr monastery Chapel, or "Aisle".

 Family

 His wife was called Vaneni.
 Shahnshah's children's were: